 Affirmation: I can respect the feelings of others and still honour my own.

 Guilt, fear, and, self-doubt can often prevent a person from standing up for themselves.
 As an Empath, you probably worry about how others will react and respond to your own wants and needs.
 This is one of the biggest things that stops someone from setting boundaries and receiving the respect they deserve.

 One thing that helps me personally, is the act of giving myself permission to do what I need to do and say what I need to say.
 Because we usually wait for permission from someone to tell us it’s okay to speak up.
 It’s vital to understand that it’s solely up to us to directly communicate our needs because only we know what we need.

-Give yourself permission to set important boundaries and know that you are not responsible for how others react.
+Give yourself permission to set healthy boundaries and know that you're not responsible for other people's emotions and you're not responsible for how they react.
 You are only responsible for your own actions and reactions.

-Affirmation: I give myself permission to stand up for my own needs and desires.
+Affirmation: I give myself permission to stand up for my own wants, needs, and desires.

 Tune Into Your Intuition